DavidFirth/alt3/docs/_posts/2017-11-10-grueltide.md

 will not face league-leaders Manchester City at all in the first half of the season: they will instead be tested twice by City in the weeks that come after Christmas.

-So Newcastle, Southampton and Swansea will all have Premier League points totals at Christmas that flatter them a bit --- regardless of their position in the league at that time.
-Their supporters probably should try to enjoy it while it lasts!
+So **Newcastle, Southampton and Swansea will all have Premier League points totals at Christmas that flatter them a bit** --- regardless of their position in the league at that time.
+Their supporters probably should try to enjoy it while it lasts.